RonaldDijkstra/wildfestivalgroningen/source/content/_introduction.md

-# Welcome to Wild Festival Groningen 2020
+# Welcome to Wild Festival Groningen 2020, a very special edition

 Wild Festival Groningen 2020 is the second edition of an unique beer, wine, cider and food festival in one.